scottburton11/tweetflow/README.md

-Twitstream
+Tweetflow
 ==========
-A sample application that visualizes the Twitter stream using EventMachine, WebSockets, Google Maps, Backbone.js and oh, what the hell, MongoDB.
+A sample application that visualizes the Twitter stream using EventMachine, WebSockets, ZeroMQ, Google Maps, Backbone.js and oh, what the hell, MongoDB.

 _(Just kidding, no MongoDB)_

+_(Just kidding, now with MongoDB!)_

 Why?
 ----